Forms Required to Apply for Funding

 Forms to Account for Tangible Property

-During the closeout process, recipients must complete form SF-428 at a minimum.
-Recipients may provide a comment in box 8 on form SF-428 that no equipment was purchased with a value of $5,000 or more—if applicable to the project.
+During the closeout process, recipients may complete form SF-428.
+Recipients may provide a comment in box 8 on form SF-428 that no equipment was purchased with a unit value of $5,000 or more—if applicable to the project.

 Forms to Account for Real Property